Alvcalgon/DP2/D01/README.txt

 	- All users can display all attributes of a Member except the address and the phone number.
 	- Brotherhoods can display the address and the phone number of a Member in the case of the Member is enrolled in said Brotherhood.
 	- Personal data of administrators only can be displayed by the own administrator.

+- We have to implement https in our system in order to obey the GDPR.
+However, this implementation involves modifying tomcat server configuration files (server.xml), which is outside the Acme-Madruga project.
+Following the "On you deliverables" document, we must provide the folder with our project, not our entire workspace.
+Because of that, we have decided to deliver the project without any https implementation, but a pdf document where we detail the steps in order to get https works in our system.